Nvidiacoursems/Nvidia_Project/README.md

 - inside your folder you will need 2 ore folders Input - Output

+- inside Output make two more folders in the same way but name them "Jet" and "Hotairballoon"

 - Next in models just make a New Folder by Right clicking on models and New Folder Rename it whatever you want (But for this project name it Hotairballoon_Jet)

 *Second method

 - in your terminal write - cd jetson-inference/python/training/classification - without the -'s in the begining or end

-- for data write - cd data - , then write - mkdir _name_ (for this project I recomend using Hotairballoon_Jet) then cd into it (by writing - cd Hotairballoon_Jet -) then write - mkdir input - and - mkdir output - then cd out twice but wiring cd ..
-2 times after eachother
+- for data write - cd data - , then write - mkdir _name_ (for this project I recomend using Hotairballoon_Jet) then cd into it (by writing - cd Hotairballoon_Jet -) then write - mkdir input - and - mkdir output -  then make 2 more folders in Output (- cd Output -) (- mkdir name -) but name one - Hotairballoon- and one -Jet- then cd out three times by wirting cd ..
+3 times after eachother

-- not write - cd models - and write - mkdir Hotairballoon_Jet - and then - cd .. - then you should be all set.
+- next write - cd models - and write - mkdir Hotairballoon_Jet - and then - cd .. - then you should be all set.

-* Placing the files
+*Placing the files

+- From https://github.com/Nvidiacoursems/Nvidia_Project open models/Hotairballoon_Jet and download each file by opening them and clicking the download button

+- Once they are downloaded take the files from there dowloaded location in file explorer and select them, drag and drop them into the Hotairballoon_Jet you created in the models folder

+- Next we will need images for the AI to run

+- in google search hot air balloon and download images (Do the same for the Jet) (be sure they are .png files) then move the images to there coresponding folders in data/Hotairballoon_Jet/Input (Jet/Hotairballoon)

+- Rename them:

+ - if they are in the Jet folder (Jet01) 01 if you have 2 images then the second one should be 02 and so on.

+ - if they are in the Hotairballoon folder (Hotair01) 01 if you have 2 images then the second one should be 02 and so on.

+*Running the program

-- From
+- done